tldr-pages/tldr/pages/common/jq.md

 > A command-line JSON processor that uses a domain-specific language.
 > More information: <https://stedolan.github.io/jq/manual/>.

-- Execute the specified expression:
+- Execute the specified expression (print a colored and formatted json):

 `{{json_output_command}} | jq '{{.}}'`